here-be/snapdragon/README.md

      end: { lineno: 1, column: 2 } }}
 ```

-**Example parser middleware**

-Match a single `.` in a string:

-1. Get the starting position by calling `this.position()`
-2. pass a regex for matching a single dot to the `.match` method
-3. if **no match** is found, return `undefined`
-4. if a **match** is found, `pos()` is called, which returns a token with:
-  - `type`: the name of the [compiler] to use
-  - `val`: The actual value captured by the regex.
-In this case, a `.`.
-Note that you can capture and return whatever will be needed by the corresponding [compiler].
-  - The ending position: automatically calculated by adding the length of the first capture group to the starting position.

 ## Renderer middleware

 Renderers are run when the name of the compiler middleware matches the `type` defined on an ast `node` (which is defined in a parser).